Res. No. 428-A

 Whereas, The U.S. Men’s National Team (USMNT), now under the direction of former Tottenham Hotspur and Chelsea manager Mauricio Pochettino, will be trying to beat its best-ever finish of third place in 1930; and

-Whereas, In addition to the matches, the NYNJ Host Committee has planned events for fans in New York City (NYC) in Queens and in Manhattan; and
+Whereas, In addition to the matches, the NYNJ Host Committee and Mayor Zohran Mamdani have planned free Fan Events in New York City (NYC) in all five boroughs, bringing together live viewings of the matches, cultural programming, and other interactive experiences; and

 Whereas, Speaking of the collaboration among the three artists that produced the official tournament poster, Thomas said that he wanted “people to recognize that, as three nations, we actually inhabit the same space more often than not” and that the poster “reminds us that we are better together”; and